MicrosoftEdge/WebView2Feedback/specs/DragStarting.md

 [uuid(975d6824-6a02-5e98-ab7c-e4679d5357f4), object, pointer_default(unique)]
 interface ICoreWebView2CompositionController5 : IUnknown {
   /// Adds an event handler for the `DragStarting` event.  `DragStarting` is
-  /// raised when the WebView2 detects a drag started within the WebView2.
+  /// a deferrable event that is raised when the WebView2 detects a drag started
+  /// within the WebView2.
   /// WebView2's default drag behavior is to synchronously call DoDragDrop when
   /// it detects drag.
 This event's args expose the data WebView2 uses to call
   /// DoDragDrop to allow users to implement their own drag logic and override
   /// WebView2's.
+  /// Handlers of this event must set the `Handled` event to true in order to
+  /// override WebView2's default logic.
+When invoking drag logic asynchronously
+  /// using a deferral, handlers must take care to follow these steps in order:
+  ///   * Invoke asynchronous drag logic
+  ///   * Set the event args `Handled` property true
+  ///   * Complete the deferral
+  /// In the asynchronous case, WebView2 decides whether or not to invoke its
+  /// default drag logic when the deferral completes.
+So the event args'
+  /// `Handled` property must be true when the deferral is completed.
   HRESULT add_DragStarting(
       [in] ICoreWebView2DragStartingEventHandler* eventHandler,
       [out] EventRegistrationToken* token);